pb111/Machine-Learning-with-Python/README.md

 **hyper parameter optimization using GridSearch CV** in this project.

           * [Support Vector Machines Project](https://github.com/pb111/Support-Vector-Machines-Project/blob/master/README.md): In this project, I build a Support Vector Machines classifier to classify a Pulsar star.
-I have used the **PREDICTING A PULSAR STAR** dataset for this project, downloaded from the Kaggle website.
+I have used the **Predicting a Pulsar Star** dataset for this project, downloaded from the Kaggle website.

           * [K Nearest Neighbours Project](https://github.com/pb111/K-Nearest-Neighbours-Project/blob/master/README.md)